 Body positivity inspiration

-I love the body positivity movement online and follow lots of ‘body-posi’ accounts on Instagram, such as Body-posi panda and Constance Hall.
+I love the body positivity movement online and follow lots of ‘body-posi’ accounts on Instagram.
 Seeing women in all different shapes and sizes (and not just the size zero model type that we have been drip fed in the media my whole life) makes me more accepting of my own body.
-Just like each time I see Lena Dunham on Girls go gloriously naked with some cellulite or a tummy role I learn to love my own cellulite or tummy rolls a bit more.
 It’s easier for us to see the worth in other women’s bodies than our own.
 When we see bodies like our own in the media, it helps us to see the worth in our bodies too.
 As always, representation matters.

 The forerunners in body positivity are slowly teaching me to accept my body and be more confident.
 You’ll likely having seen lots of ‘Insta-mums’ lately baring their un-retouched bodies on social media recently following Style me Sunday’s campaign with her #warriorwomanproject.
 I love mothers sharing their real bodies in all their glory.
 You know, I wonder how many women In their 30s/40s accused of ‘letting themselves go’ having finally just learned to accept their bodies?